Trading-Journal/trading-journal-authentication/README.md

 ## Change Log

+### 1.1.1
+Kubernetes deploy via CI with postman testing on Pull Request

+### 1.1.0
+Fully functional authentication with JWT library

 ### 1.0.0
 Fully functional authentication with JWT generation and interpretation made in this project code

-### 1.1.0

-Fully functional authentication with JWT library

 ## Pending for the future
 * Manage user session